 Dolmen Ridge (Grade 3)

 The curving line of Central Gully defines the right-hand side of the huge face taken by Shark Buttress.
 On the left side of the gully, at about half height, stands the compact, triangular crag of Dolmen Buttress.
-This excellent scramble crosses Central Gully to ascend the right edge of Dolmen Buttress, then uses the left-bounding ridge of the gully to gain the Glyder Fach plateaux just a few metres from the summit tors.
+This excellent scramble crosses Central Gully to ascend the right edge of Dolmen Buttress, then uses the left-bounding ridge of the gully to gain the Glyder Fach plateau just a few metres from the summit tors.

 Glyder Fach is among Snowdonia’s most popular mountains for climbers and the mountain's crags are comprehensively described in the Climbers’ Club’s Ogwen guide.
 Supplementing this detailed guide are a number of general guides, which will perhaps be more suitable for the occasional visitor; these are, in order of date published: